osamakmbal/DHT11Sensor/README.md

 # ArduinoSensors
-Library code for the following sensors:
-    * DHT11 temperature/humidity sensor
+Arduino library code for the DHT11 temperature/humidity sensor
-    * TCS3200 RGB color sensor